| copyright 2001, Grabo'

 the Eastern Hemisphere, as

+seen from the Western Hemisphere.
 I was just a young college

 student in 1973, and I couldn’t